Whiz: A Fast and Flexible Data Analytics System: Evaluation

-To evaluate DS load balancing (LB), data locality (DL - each \granule{} consolidated on one machine) and fault tolerance (FT - current stage co-locates no \granule{} with ancestor stages), we stressed the data organization under different cluster load (\secref{ss:heuristics}).
+To evaluate DS load balancing (LB), data locality (DL) and fault tolerance (FT), we stressed the data organization under different cluster load.
 We used job arrivals and all stages' \granule{} sizes from one of our TPC-DS runs.

-The main takeaways are (Fig.~\ref{fig:dl_ft_lb}): (1) \name{} prioritizes DL and LB over FT across cluster loads (\secref{s:solution}); (2) when the available resources are scarce ($5\times$ higher than initial), all three metrics suffer.
+The main takeaways are (Fig.~\ref{fig:dl_ft_lb}): (1) \name{} prioritizes DL and LB over FT across cluster loads (\secref{s:solution}); (2) when the available resources are scarce ($5\times$ higher load than initial), all three metrics suffer.
 However, the maximum load imbalance per machine is $<1.5\times$ than the ideal, while for any job, $\ge 47\%$ of the \granules{} are DL.
 Also, on average $16\%$ of the \granules{} per job are FT; (3) less cluster load ($0.6\times$ lower than initial) enables more opportunities for DS to maximize all of the objectives: $\ge 84\%$ of the per-job \granules{} are DL, $71\%$ are FT, with at most $1.17\times$ load imbalance per machine than the ideal.